agraef/algodrum/README.md

 # algobeat

-In case algodrum is too quirky for your taste, we've also thrown this little step sequencer based on the same theory on rhythm and meter, but using a more traditional 16x8 grid layout.
+In case algodrum is too quirky for your taste, we've also thrown in this little step sequencer based on the same theory on rhythm and meter, but using a more traditional 16x8 grid layout.
 Thus, while algodrum is monophonic, algobeat can play up to 8 notes simultaneously.
 But the note velocities (and, for the pattern generation feature, the note probabilities) are computed using the same algorithm. algobeat is still a bit experimental and subject to change, but hopefully you should be able to find your way with the preliminary instructions below.

 ![algobeat](algobeat.png)